ROTARC/ADAPT/README.md

 ### Option 2: Download the files

-Download the latest version of this template from ...
-Extract as your project folder.
+Download the latest version of this template from https://github.com/rotarc/adapt.
+Extract as your project directory.

 <!-- TODO: add link to repo -->

 ## Set your project name

 Before installing the project, set the project name.
-See [pyproject.toml] (#pyprojecttoml).
+See [pyproject.toml](#pyprojecttoml).

 ## Create a virtual environment and install your project